 Meat

 Typically used would be beef or chicken.
 However, vegetarians need not worry, as our Cantina Beans or chickpeas would serve as a meat substitute.
 Having said that, anything goes.
-Try tuna for a lighter and more summery option..or if you wanted a brunch option, go for sausage and egg!
+Try tuna for a lighter and more summery option..or if you want a brunch option, go for sausage and egg!

 Cheese